Focus on hypothyroidism

 Once you have been diagnosed, please ask your doctor to contact our Chronic Medicine Department on 0860 11 78 59 to register you on the Chronic Medicine Management Programme.

-The chronic medicine consultant will liaise with your doctor regarding your treatment.
-Once the diagnostic criteria have been met and x-rays (if applicable) and blood results have been submitted, the treatment will be approved.
-We will let you know whether the treatment falls within the Momentum Medical Scheme formulary or if you will need to pay a co-payment.
+The chronic benefit consultant will liaise with your doctor regarding your treatment.
+Once the diagnostic criteria have been met and x-rays (if applicable) and relevant blood results have been submitted, the treatment will be approved.

-Once you receive authorisation, you can take your prescription to your designated service provider to get your medication and the claim can be submitted.
+Once you receive authorisation, you can take your prescription to your designated service provider to get your medication, and the claim can be submitted.
 A designated service provider (DSP) is a healthcare provider (doctor, pharmacist, hospital, etc) that is a medical scheme’s first choice when its members require diagnosis, treatment or care for a Prescribed Minimum Benefit condition.
-If you voluntarily choose not to use the DSP and choose to rather use a different hospital, doctor or pharmacy, we may charge a co-payment.

 For more on your chronic benefits and where to obtain chronic medicine and treatment, click here.